ryuichi24/mac-setup/README.md

 ## One line Get Started

-Make sure you change the value of each env variables below in the script:
+Make sure you change the value of each env variable below in the script:

 - GIT_USER_NAME
 - GIT_USER_EMAIL